evkx/evkx.github.io/content/models/zeekr/7x/7x_long_range_awd/_index.md

 ## Cargo Capacity and Towing Ability

 The trunk offers a cargo capacity of 616 liters (21.8 CU FT).
 With the rear seat folded down, this expands to 1978 liters (69.9 CU FT).
 On the roof, you can load up to 100 kg (220.5 lbs).
-Additionally, there is a frunk (front trunk) with a storage capacity of 32 liters (1.1 CU FT).
+Roof rails are standard for easy mounting of a roof box or rack.
+Additionally, there is a frunk (front trunk) with a storage capacity of 62 liters (2.2 CU FT).

 The vehicle’s maximum weight is 2910 kg (6415 lbs), with a base weight of 2475 kg (5456 lbs).
 This allows for a maximum load of 435 kg (959 lbs), including the driver and passengers.
 Note that some options may increase the base weight and reduce the maximum loading capacity.
 435kg is considered low for this type of car and might restrict how much stuff you can bring in addition to passengers.